 Welcome to the Religious Education Department

-RE is the study of what it is to be human.
-In the words of Albert Einstein, "What is the meaning of human life, or, for that matter, of the life of any creature?
+"What is the meaning of human life, or, for that matter, of the life of any creature?
 To know the answer to this question means to be religious.
 You ask: ‘Does it make any sense, then, to pose this question?’
 I answer: ‘The man who regards his fellow creatures as meaningless is not merely unhappy but hardly fit for life."
+Albert Einstein

 Why learn RE?